Steward

 A pile of invoices proves spending.
 A maintenance history explains whether critical systems were cared for and whether costs point to normal upkeep or deferred problems.

-The packet should make recent services, known gaps, certificate status, and recurring vendors easy to inspect.
+The report should make recent services, missing records, certificate status, and recurring vendors easy to inspect.

-Start with a building summary, then asset readiness, chronological service log, vendor summary, certificates, and open review items.
+Start with a building summary, then critical assets, chronological service log, vendor summary, certificates, and open review items.

 The open review section matters because it is more credible to name missing data than to hide uncertainty.